How to Love Running

 10. Surround Yourself with Runners

 Humans are social creatures.
 We tend to pick up on the habits of our peers.
 The more you hang out with runners, talk about running, think about running, the more excited you’ll become about running.
 When you’re buying your sneaks, ask the running store peeps if they can give you the 411 on running groups in the area.
+Online forums and personal blogs are other great ways to feel more connected to others who love running or are trying to get into the habit.

 11. Run with a Buddy